Evacuations Lifted in Tarifa After Forest Fire Stabilized

 In France, a woman has died and nine other people have been injured, some of them seriously, in forest fires raging in the southwestern part of the country.
 Seven of the injured are firefighters.

-More than 1,500 firefighters are fighting to extinguish the fire, which is the largest to affect France this summer.
-The fire has destroyed 25 homes in the prefecture of Aude and continues to increase in scope.
+More than 1,500 firefighters are fighting to extinguish a fire in the department of Aude, which is described as the largest to affect France this summer.
+The fire has destroyed 25 homes and continues to increase in scope.

 "All the nation's resources are mobilized", writes President Emmanuel Macron on X and urges people to be "extremely cautious".